Have I Been Hacked? How to Check and Protect Your Accounts

 Passwords have been around since the dawn of time.
-In ancient times, according to Wiki, Sentries would challenge people who wanted to enter an area by asking them for a password and would only allow them through if they knew the correct answer (remember the tale of Ali Baba and the Forty Thieves?).
+In ancient times, according to Wiki, sentries would challenge people who wanted to enter an area by asking them for a password and would only allow them through if they knew the correct answer (remember the tale of Ali Baba and the Forty Thieves?).
 Now more than ever, passwords are synonymous with any kind of account creation.
-They provide a simple and secure handshake between the user and the provider, enabling access to everything from information, to money, to personal data and beyond.

-Because passwords are asked for all the time, people typically choose them based on personal details; a pet’s name, a child’s date of birth or their favourite sporting team.
-Worse yet, there are those that go beyond this simplicity and choose to use what I like to refer to as dumbwords such as ‘welcome’ or ‘123456’ or the not-so-very-clever ‘password’.
+Because passwords are asked for all the time, people typically choose them based on personal details: a pet’s name, a child’s date of birth or their favourite sporting team.
+Worse yet, some choose what I like to call dumbwords such as “welcome”, “123456”, or the not‑so‑clever “password”.

-In January 2016, SplashData published their annual top 25 most commonly used passwords based on a list of millions of stolen passwords that have been made public over the previous twelve months:
+In January 2016, SplashData published their annual top 25 most commonly used passwords based on millions of stolen passwords made public over the previous twelve months:

 - 123456